Kiet Siel

 Graduate Student Annotated Biblography

-Graduate students are required to prepare an annotated bibliography of scientific literature relating to dendrochronology.
-These may be themetic reviews of the literature, involving one or a few related topics, or they may be more general, crosscutting multiple aspects of the field.
+Graduate students are required to prepare an annotated bibliography of scientific literature relating to dendrochronology and specifically to the topic of their graduate paper.
 At least 10 separate papers, book chapters, reports, monographs, etc. must be included.
 The required class readings can be included in this bibliography, but they do not count toward the minimum 10 papers.
-In addition to a full citation for the work, a succint summary of the most important points of the paper should be provided, along with your own assessment and judgement of the findings and values of the paper.
+In addition to a full citation for the work, a succinct summary of the most important points of the paper should be provided, along with your own assessment and judgement of the findings and values of the paper.
 These summary statements should not simply be condensed versions of the paper's abstract, but should clearly show your own evaluation of the paper.

 Graduate Student Papers